Colleges where it can be studied

 Cost of study

-Fees for the MPhil are charged per semester.
-In 2019 the total cost of an MPhil of standard duration (three semesters full-time or six semesters part-time) is $17,136.
+Fees for the Master of Philosophy are charged per semester.
+In 2020 the total cost of a Master of Philosophy of standard duration (three semesters full-time or six semesters part-time) is $18,432.
 The actual total cost of the course may vary as fees change each year, and if the period of enrolment exceeds the standard duration.

 Fees are subject to change from year to year.
 For more information about fees, please visit the Fees page.